Policies for Full-Time/Diploma Students - Silicon Valley High School

 Consistent with requirements of the Nevada Department of Education, in order to graduate and receive a diploma from Silicon Valley High School, students must complete a minimum of 230 credits.

-To be eligible to graduate from and receive a diploma from SVHS, the student must complete at least 25% of the credits required for graduation with SVHS, and must have been continuously enrolled as a full-time student for at least one full semester.
-At least one quarter of the credits required for graduation must have been earned through taking SVHS courses.
+To be eligible to graduate from and receive a diploma from SVHS, the student must complete at least 25% of the credits required for graduation with SVHS, and must have been continuously enrolled as a full-time student for at least two full semesters.

 All students must at minimum complete the following courses: